You’re wondering if you’re normal or broken

 Does chronic procrastination actually affect your health?

 Chronic procrastination erodes the habits that keep people healthy, not through dramatic health failures but through small avoidance decisions across years.
-The research frames procrastination as a behavioral pattern that, when sustained, gradually undermines physical well-being through stress and reduced health behaviors [3].
+The research frames procrastination as a behavioral pattern that, when sustained, gradually undermines physical well-being through accumulated stress [3].
 If you’re interested in how stress and well-being interact with productivity, our article on stress management techniques covers strategies that complement what we discuss here.
 For a broader look at how mental health and daily habits connect, see our guide on building healthy habits.

 This finding changes how you should think about the chronic-occasional distinction.
 If your procrastination is occasional, the health stakes are minimal.
 If it’s chronic, addressing the pattern is a health decision in addition to a productivity one.
 For deeper understanding of the brain science behind this, our article on procrastination neuroscience covers the neural mechanisms that create these patterns.